w3c/window-management/mdn-drafts/ScreenAdvanced.md

 **`ScreenAdvanced.pointerTypes`**

-Returns an array of `PointerType` strings.
+Returns an array of `PointerType` strings representing input modes supported by the display.

 ## Examples